whitneyburton/portfolios/students/1605/christopher-concannon/20160804-chris-concannon-m2.markdown

 * **B: Individual Work & Projects**: 3
 None of the individual work in this module was officially assessed by instructors.
 However, I attempted to complete all assignments and I kept up with the work well enough to be a valuable asset in the evaluated group projects.
 I feel like there was room for improvement or more work in most of my personal projects, and therefore I am not awarding myself a top score here.

-* **C: Group Work & Projects**: 4
+* **C: Group Work & Projects**: 3-4
-Between Rush Hour and Little Shop, I received a total of two 4's and four 3's.
-I believe I am justified in giving myself a 4 in this category based on those scores.
+Between Rush Hour and Little Shop, I received a total of six 4's and seven 3's.
+I believe I am justified in giving myself at least a 3 in this category based on those scores.
 I played an integral role in both of those projects, and this is reflected in feedback from my group members.

 * **D: Community Participation**: 3
 I participated in Turing community events and I assisted several mod1 students via paired programming sessions.
 However, I did not consistently perform any work with a posse after the first two weeks.
 I continued to be a part of the lunch and evening running group events at Turing.
 I engaged with all Gear Up and Student Led Sessions events, and I delivered a lightning talk.
 Based on all of this, I believe I deserve a passing, but not an excellent, mark for community participation.